 Do we need drastic changes in our lifestyles so that we can meet our climate ambitions by 2050?

 The European Union’s capital markets remain very underdeveloped compared to the United States.
-The market for equity, as measured as the size of the t

 The pandemic has shown that the EU’s spending framework reflects an outdated economic orthodoxy.